avengers-p7/Avengers_P7_Documents/Application_CI/Design/04- Python CI Checks/Python Code Compilation POC .md

-# POC of Static Code Compilation in Python
+# POC of Code Compilation in Python

 **Step-1** Clone the Repository:
 - Open a terminal (or command prompt).